About Different Drummer Farm

 The picturesque New England farm is situated on 15 acres with a 15 stall barn, 2 outdoor riding rings and numerous paddocks and pastures.

 Jodi Fortier is the owner and director of DDF.
 Jodi began riding at age 12 and had a very diverse background in everything from western reining, riding and driving saddlebreds and morgan park horses, dressage, polo, eventing, fox hunting, along with being a serious pony clubber and top 4-H finalist in quiz bowl and judging.
-A graduate of Meredith Manor School of Horsemanship in Waverly, West Virginia, Jodi went on to be a live-in working student at Saddle River with Hank and Marion Hulick.
+A graduate of Meredith Manor School of Horsemanship in Waverly, West Virginia, Jodi went on to be a live-in working student at Saddle River with Hank and Marion Hulick,.
 Several trainers and years of competition on the "A" circuit with young hunters, along with degrees in Horsemanship, Riding Master, and Camp Management, gave Jodi the background to be successful at her own farm specializing in hunters and hunter seat equitation.
 Five years as a veterinarian's assistant also gave a practical background for animal management.
 Different Drummer Farm students are not only top hunt seat equitation riders throughout New England, but great horsemen as well.